orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

    Security analysis:

-   - The priciple of least privileges is violated.
+   - The principle of least privileges is violated.
    - Code Execution (CE) may occur since execution is default ON

    _Do not apply_ the .S assembly file fixes, when the file contains